I love sharing my favorite makeup products with others. I enjoy products that make me feel fabulous.

 The NYX Mechanical Eye Pencil is a great eyeliner pencil if this is your first time applying it.
 It goes on as smoothly as velvet, just like a liquid eyeliner, but is very easy to apply, just like a pencil eyeliner.

 Revlon ColorStay Liquid Eyeliner has an easy-to-use applicator and will last for quite a while.
 Unlike many in eyeliners, there is no glitter added, and I have never suddenly discovered I have raccoon eyes at the end of the day.
+I first got some eyeliner like this in my Ipsy bag, and I instantly fell in love.
 This small bottle will also last you a few months, at least.
 This is an amazing eyeliner for the price and ease of use.